-We've been following chef Nick Scott and his partner Caroline Olavarrieta, whose has a background as a stylist and set designer, around this city for close on five years.
-And after our latest meal at his new Sandton pop-up, we're committed to not stopping.
+We've been following chef Nick Scott and his partner Caroline Olavarrieta, whose has a background as a stylist and set designer, around this city for years.
+And we can't fault his food.

 Scott's Asian cooking skills are legendary.
-“As a cook”, he says, “farming is at the core of our food supply chain.
-It gives us a way to manage our ingredients and develop a new alphabet.
-Caring about how ingredients are farmed and the overall biodiversity of the environment is at the forefront of our ethos.”
+“As a cook”, he says, "caring about how ingredients are farmed and the overall biodiversity of the environment is at the forefront of our ethos.”

-Glory's new five to six-course menu (see details below for pricing) is a glorious mix.
-Our dishes focused on vegetarian and fish as key ingredient elements (other options are available), and he is upfront about his approach of using every scrap of ingredient to enhance flavours.
+Vegan, vegetarian and fish dishes are his speciality and he is upfront about his approach of using every scrap of ingredient to enhance flavours.
 His flavours are super zesty, bold and sometimes even dramatic.
 There's a spiciness at play that will prove super satisfying for an easygoing or an adventurous palate.
 The dishes are well portioned.
 What at first seems like small bites amounts to a very satisfactory end.